This reference lists all variables, objects, and functions available in Bengal templates.

 URL Properties

-Bengal provides three URL properties with clear purposes:
+Bengal provides two URL properties with clear purposes:

 Example: Usage